johnandelin/KaggleBikeShare/README.md

 # Data
 All data for this project was obtained from the Kaggle website.
 # purpose
-This project was done for a university project in my predictive analytics class at Brigham Young University.
+This project was done for a university project in my predictive analytics (STAT 348) class at Brigham Young University.
 The goal of this assignment was to achieve a Kaggle score below 0.4.
 I achieved a score of 0.396 using a Random Forests model.
 # considerations
 Improvements can be made to this project to achieve a better Kaggle score.
 Things that could have been done include more feature engineering,